 On August 4, 2008, the Office of the Attorney General for the Commonwealth of Virginia issued a subpoena to Keystone Newport News, another of our facilities.
-We believe the Office of Attorney General is investigating whether Keystone Newport News complied with various Virginia laws and regulations, including documentation requirements.
+It was our understanding at that time that the Office of Attorney General was investigating whether Keystone Newport News complied with various Virginia laws and regulations, including documentation requirements.

-In response to these subpoenas, we have been producing the requested documents on a rolling basis and we are cooperating with the investigations in all respects.
-We also have met with representatives of the OIG, the Virginia Attorney General, the United States Attorney for the Western District of Virginia, and the United States Department of Justice Civil Division to discuss a possible resolution of this matter.
+In response to these subpoenas, we produced the requested documents on a rolling basis and we cooperated with the investigations in all respects.
+We also met with representatives of the OIG, the Virginia Attorney General, the United States Attorney for the Western District of Virginia, and the United States Department of Justice Civil Division on several occasions to discuss a possible resolution of this matter.
+However, the parties were not able to reach a resolution.
+Consequently, on November 4, 2009, the United States Department of Justice and the Virginia Attorney General intervened in a qui tam case that had been filed under seal in 2007 against Universal Health Services, Inc., Keystone Marion, LLC and Keystone Education and Youth Services, LLC, doing business as Keystone Marion Youth Center.
+The qui tam case was brought by four former employees of the Marion Youth Center.
+At this time, based upon a press release issued by the Department of Justice, the allegations being pursued by the United States and the Commonwealth of Virginia appear to relate solely to the Marion Youth Center.
+The United States and the Commonwealth of Virginia now have 120 days in which to serve their complaint upon the defendants.
 We have established a reserve in connection with this matter which did not have a material impact on our financial statements.
-However, there is no assurance that a settlement can be reached, and, should a settlement be reached, we are unable at this time to determine the ultimate settlement amount.
+Although we will continue to work towards a settlement, there is no assurance that a settlement can be reached, and, should a settlement be reached, we are unable at this time to determine the ultimate settlement amount.
+If a settlement is not reached, we will defend ourselves vigorously against these allegations.
+There can be no assurance that we will prevail in the litigation or that the case will be limited to the Marion Youth Center.